 What is the source for prioritizing the first bite…the first project?
 There are many questions whose answers can define that first bite…here are six root questions to consider:

-- What environmental and cultural influencers are potentially a success factor?
+- What environmental and cultural influencers are potential success factors?

 - What functional roles, knowledge, and skills are required to execute effectively?